cloudfoundry/docs-dev-guide/deploy-apps/app-startup.html.md

 title: About Starting Applications
 ---

-_This page assumes that you are using cf v6_.
+_This page assumes you are using cf CLI v6_.

 `cf push` starts your application with a command from one of three sources: